 VR was also present on other media booths at IFA, where live broadcasting shows discussed new equipment or the change of TV production conditions in relation to panoramic video technology.
 Even if VR did not show up so dominantly as it did at least year’s show, it continues to stir up the media world below the surface in quite a substantial way.

 Shaking off the dusty hype

-IFA’s innovation area IFA Next confirmed this impression with a lineup of VR startup ventures, expanding the field of VR applications into more social areas related to training, education and therapy.
-An Expert Talk at IFA Global Markets on VR, AR and MR summarised the actual state of immersive media and clarified use cases for VR consumer markets, AR business applications and MR industrial operations.
+IFA’s innovation area IFA Next confirmed this impression with a line-up of VR startup ventures, expanding the field of VR applications into more social areas related to training, education and therapy.
+An Expert Talk at IFA Global Markets on VR, AR and MR summarized the actual state of immersive media and clarified use cases for VR consumer markets, AR business applications and MR industrial operations.

 At this year’s IFA, Virtual Reality was not in the limelight any more.
 The hype looks already dusted, the technology ages quickly, the advancements continue being made in smaller steps for more practical and more concrete implementations.
 IFA could not confirm the show as a central hub for immersive media, yet.
 But as an indicator for consumer electronics, IFA 2018 made clear that VR is going to dig deeper into our daily environments, beyond gaming and work.